ashish-gehani/OCCAM/utils/runbench/README.md

 The options `--cpu` and `--mem` set limits on CPU (in seconds) and memory (in MB) for running OCCAM.
-The compilation of the programs is unlimited.
+The compilation of the programs is unconstrained.

 `runbench.py` reads from the `*.set` files to select which benchmarks to run.
-Each `*.set` file has a line per benchmark.
-Each line is a relative path, wrt environment `OCCAM_HOME` variable, to a directory.
+Each `*.set` file is in JSON format.
+For each benchmark, there are at three fields: `dirname`, a relative path wrt environment `OCCAM_HOME` variable, `execname`, the name of the executable, and `enabled` whether the benchmark is enabled or not.
 That directory must contain `Makefile` and `build.sh`.
 The makefile generates the bitcode for the benchmark, and `build.sh` runs OCCAM on it.
 The assumption is that after running `build.sh` two executables are generated: one with suffix `_orig` and the other with suffix `_slashed`.
 The executables are used by option `--rop` so it is important to follow this convention.

 For instance, the output of `runbench.py` might look like this: